Baltimore Clipper: In popular culture

 Capt.
 Jack Aubrey uses a captured Baltimore clipper, the Ringle, as his tender in the Patrick O'Brian novels The Commodore and The Yellow Admiral.
 The ship is named after the American writer who brought the clippers to O'Brian's attention.

 Modern replicas

-Modern replicas of an early 19th-century Baltimore clipper type include the ill-fated Pride of Baltimore, her replacement, Pride of Baltimore II, Californian, La Amistad, Shenandoah, and the Liberty Clipper and the privateer Lynx.
+Modern replicas of an early 19th-century Baltimore clipper type include the Pride of Baltimore (1977) and her replacement Pride of Baltimore II (1988), Californian (1984), La Amistad (2000), Shenandoah (1964), the Liberty Clipper (1983), and the Lynx (2001).